-Warming centre locations and hours of operation
+Warming centre locations

 - Dress appropriately when going outside - frostbite can occur within minutes.